ComaszTyrulik/BasicCppSetupScripts/README.md

 # BasicCppSetupScripts
-Python scripts used to generate, configure and manage project.
+Python scripts used to generate, configure and manage the [`BasicCppSetup`](https://github.com/ComaszTyrulik/BasicCppSetup) project.